tpn/perfecthash-ui/public/cli.md

 ## SkipMemoryCoverageInFirstGraphWinsMode

-Skips calculating memory coverage information when in *first graph wins* mode.
+Skips calculating memory coverage information when in `--FirstGraphWins` mode.
 This will result in the corresponding fields in the `.csv` output indicating 0.
 Calculating memory coverage isn't particularly expensive, so there's no harm in leaving enabled as default.
 Thus, this flag is only